droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./depends/patches/biplist** - [*biplist*](https://bitbucket.org/wooster/biplist) patches. *Added in 0.13 via a direct commit to the 0.13 branch, and not a pull request.
 See [here](https://github.com/bitcoin/bitcoin/pull/8373) for the master commit*.

-./depends/patches/biplist/sorted\_list.patch - Patch that makes the *biplist* output in the .DS\_Store file of OSX DMG files deterministic. *Added in 0.13 via a direct commit to the 0.13 branch, and not a pull request.
+./depends/patches/biplist/sorted\_list.patch - Patch that makes the *biplist* output in the .DS\_Store file of macOS DMG files deterministic. *Added in 0.13 via a direct commit to the 0.13 branch, and not a pull request.
 See [here](https://github.com/bitcoin/bitcoin/pull/8373) for the master commit*.

 **./depends/patches/boost** - [*Boost*](http://www.boost.org/) patches.